WHY HUGH ROYER

 Royer was inducted into the Columbus State University Athletic Hall of Fame in 2000.

-Royer and his wife, Heather, reside in Myrtle Beach, and have five children: Leighanne, Sydney, Brai, Abbey and Hugh Royer IV.
+Royer and his wife, Heather, reside in Myrtle Beach, and have four children: Leighanne, Sydney, Brai, and Abbey.

 Content Credit: Wikepedia